 Failing resolution of a grievance at Step Two, the matter may be referred to arbitration by means of written notice from the referring party to the other party.
-The appropriate representatives to receive such notice shall be the Associate Vice-President, Human Resources and the President of the Union respectively.
+The appropriate representatives to receive such notice shall be the Associate Vice-President, People and Resources and the President of the Union respectively.
 The notice shall contain at least one (1) proposed arbitrator to hear and decide the matter.
 The party receiving the notice shall respond with agreement to a proposed arbitrator, or, alternatively, the name of one (1) or more proposed arbitrator(s).
 In the event that the parties are not able to reach agreement upon an arbitrator within thirty (30) calendar days from the giving of the notice, either party may request that the Chair of the Saskatchewan Labour Relations Board appoint an arbitrator.

 No person who has a pecuniary interest in the arbitration or has acted as solicitor or counsel to either party within twelve (12) months of the date of the grievance shall be eligible to act as arbitrator.
 The parties will equally share the expenses and fees relative to the arbitration hearing, and each will bear their own costs as to representation and witnesses.

 The arbitrator shall determine the procedure to be followed but in so doing will afford the parties a reasonable opportunity to present sworn evidence as well as argument.
 The arbitrator shall have no jurisdiction to amend, alter, enlarge, reduce or modify this Agreement, or to render any academic judgment.
 The arbitrator shall hear and determine the dispute and issue whatever decision is deemed just and equitable, such decision being final and binding upon all parties involved, subject only to judicial review by the Court of Queen’s Bench.
 It is expected that the arbitrator will render a written decision within one hundred and eighty (180) days of the hearing.